CfSOtago/GREENGridData/dataProcessing/tud/README.md

  * Occupant time-use diaries (focused on energy use)
  * Dwelling & appliance surveys

-_None_ of the code here will work unless you also have access to the data.
-While we have plans to deposit anonymised versions of the data with a suitable data archive (any offers?!), the data is currently held on the University of Otago High Performance Storage filestore and access is controlled by the [NZ GREEN Grid project administrator](mailto:jane.wilcox@otago.ac.nz?subject=Access to GREEN Grid data (via github readme)).
+NB: *None* of the data is held in this repo so *none* of the code here will work unless you also have access to the data.

 ## Time Use Diaries

 Two time-use diaries were conducted, one for each of the two samples (Unison & PowerCo).
-The code in the [tud](tud) folder:
+The code:

  * Loads and checks each diary
  * Removes any identifying (potentially disclosive) variables